-Your questions about 28 day rehab programs, answered.
+Your questions about 28-day rehab programs were answered.

-We know the many choices in rehab clinic can be confusing, so we put together this guidance to 28 day rehab programs.
+We know the many choices in rehab clinics can be confusing, so we put together this guide to 28-day rehab programs.
 Have a scroll through and remember you can contact us at any time if you are ready to get help.
 Call 0203 955 7700 to reach our trusted advisors and chat about your addiction.

 How Does 28 Day Rehab Treatment Work?

 The 28-day treatment program is our top-rated product, the one used by most of our clientele.
 This program gives you enough time to go deep down into your addiction problems, aiding your transition from detox into recovery.
 That 28-day time limit allows intensive therapies to take effect, letting you get to the bottom of any addiction you may have.